imtom4/jscript-kpi/README.md

-## javaScript, etc. Programming basics
+## javaScript, etc. Programming basics learning
-along with lectures of @tshemsedinov and @howProgrammingWorks
+with thanks and compliments to my supporting accomaning Friends ! and excuses for all my personal Drawbacks ..